NREL/EnergyPlus/design/FY2021/NFP-Waterside-Economizer.md

 MJWitte: Or HeatExchangerControl or ActivateHeatExchanger.
 I think including HeatExchanger in the option name is good.
 If some other way of controlling humidity comes along then a new option can be added.

+MJWitte Comment on Github: 04/29/21
+@rraustad has demonstrated a method for the AirLoopHVACX:UnitarySystem code to simulate CoilSystem:Cooling:DX in #8729.
+It should be possible to do the same here with the small addition of support for the cutoff temperature difference.
+That means this feature will not need a new source file, just a new input function in UnitarySystem.
+This may reduce (or eliminate) the need for changes in other source files as well.

+MJWitte added that, my vision of this is that CoilSystem:Cooling:Water would be just an abbreviated synonym for AirloopHVAC:UnitarySystem.
+It would instantiate a unitarysystem internally and that code will do all the work.
+With that approach, there's no need for CoilWaterSystem.hh or cc

+B Bigusse on Github: 04/29/21: Agreed to use Mike's suggestion.
+This appraoch is a minimal code changes in the get input to track that the unitarysystem is intended as a water-side economizer, sets a flag if the condition is favorable for economizer to operate and if logics to turn off the UnitarySystem if the condition is not favorable.
+So, the new codes added does not change any existing controls but sets a control flgas to be able to turn on or off the system coil depending on the condition.

 ## Overview ##